 How long does your oil last in your car

-The other nuance concerns how long your oil is good for in your engine - how long it "lasts" in your car.
-Again, this is situation-dependent, because driving conditions are the biggest determiner of how long oil lasts in your engine.
-That doesn’t mean you need to change your oil after 3000 miles on the clock.
+Saying all of this doesn’t mean you need to change your oil after 3000 miles on the clock.
 The best answer to this question is found in your vehicle’s owner’s manual.
-The most common answer to the oil change interval question is 7,000 miles.
-This goes down to 5,000 miles if you fall under the “severe driving conditions” – lot of short trips, very hot or very cold driving conditions, very dusty conditions.
+The most common answer to the oil change interval question is 7,000 miles, and it goes down to 5,000 miles if you fall under the “severe driving conditions” category – lots of short trips, predominantly very hot or very cold driving conditions, lots of very dusty driving conditions.
 Your vehicle owner’s manual will give you the right answer to this question.